 And that is the real shock here.
 Dream Team was brilliant.
 Well, brilliantly awful at least.
 It was trash TV but football trash TV, and we bloody loved it.
 Storylines included a player being shot by a sniper on the pitch after winning the FA Cup FFS.
 It was ace.

-So, frankly, we’re outraged that apparently nobody in any of these organisations’ sport departments were watching the show to be able to point out that Baptiste didn’t actually exist.
+So, frankly, we’re outraged that apparently nobody in any of these organisations’ sports departments were watching the show to be able to point out that Baptiste didn’t actually exist.

-And we were outraged again recently when showing Dream Team – and other 90s football TV shows – to university students, who had literally no idea what it was.
+And we were outraged again a few years ago when showing Dream Team – and other 90s football TV shows – to university students, who had literally no idea what it was.
 What has the world come to?!

 “Oops!” was the response from The Times sports editor Keith Blackmore, while Hayters said they were “undertaking an urgent investigation into the matter”.